Nikon D4, 14-24mm, ISO 100, ƒ/10, 1/100, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

 I am often hired to cover events.
 Of course, anyone with a camera could cover these events, but I make my photos look different every time.

 I am using off-camera flash to improve the images in these photos.
 In this first photo, the sun is behind the lady on the left, hitting the man’s face.
-The sun behind them creates a silhouette, and I fixed this by having my assistant hold the flash on a monopod up high, pointing down at them.
+The sun behind them creates a silhouette, so I had my assistant hold the flash on a monopod up high, pointing down at them.

 Nikon D4, 14-24mm, ISO 100, ƒ/7.1, 1/50, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger